-Skill Description Self-management skills to: participate in learning C V ex e and Title ent Version 3490 Use mely familiar egies to Code and Title Previous Version VU22579 Use strategies to Comments Equivalent cipate in learning participate in learning
+Skill Description Self-management skills to: participate in learning

+Code and Title Current Version Code and Title Previous Version Comments VU23490 Use extremely familiar strategies to participate in learning VU22579 Use strategies to participate in learning Equivalent recognise essential requirements for learning and use extremely familiar learning strategies to participate in learning.

-Assessment Require ements Title Assessment Requirements for VU23490 Use extremely familiar strategies to participate in learning Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use conventions and linguistic knowledge to: recognise essential requirements for learning and use extremely familiar learning strategies to participate in learning.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: a small number of common high frequency nouns a small number of very common high frequency simple imperative forms related to the learning activities such as look, copy, simple interrogative question forms simple expressions to ask for help or support to talk about learning needs single word imperatives to respond to instructions simple paralinguistic features to convey meaning in communicating language learning needs.
-Assessment Conditions Assessment must ensure access to: resources such as visuals bilingual resources as required.
-At this level the learner: works alongside an expert / mentor requires significant and highly structured support, visual prompting and advice requires extensive modelling.
-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
+Assessment Requirements for VU23490 Use extremely familiar strategies to participate in learning

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use conventions and linguistic knowledge to:

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- a small number of common high frequency nouns - a small number of very common high frequency simple imperative forms related to the learning activities such as look, copy, simple interrogative question forms - simple expressions to ask for help or support to talk about learning needs - single word imperatives to respond to instructions - simple paralinguistic features to convey meaning in communicating language learning needs.

+- resources such as visuals - bilingual resources as required.

+At this level the learner:

+- works alongside an expert / mentor

+- requires significant and highly structured support, visual prompting and advice

+- requires extensive modelling.

+Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.

-Unit code VU23491 Unit title Recognise and copy extremely familiar words Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to recognise and copy letters and common letter combinations of the alphabet and copy extremely familiar words.
+Unit code VU2349 91 Unit title Recogn Recognise and copy extremely familiar words required This unit describes the performance outcomes, skills and knowledge required by EAL learners to recognise and copy letters and common letter combinations of the alphabet and copy extremely familiar words.
 The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They partly contribute to the achievement of ACSF indicators for Reading and Writing at Pre level 1 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Writing.
+They partly contribute to the achievement of ACSF indicators for Reading and Writing at Pre level 1 and desc the ISLPR (International Second Language Proficiency Ratings) descriptors for Writing.
 They partly contribute to the achievement of Reading 0+ and Writing 0+.
-This unit applies to learners from language backgrounds other than English who may be preliterate in their first language and who are at the beginning stages of writing.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+English beginnii No occu This unit applies to learners from language backgrounds other than English who may be preliterate in their first language and who are at the beginning stages of writing. upational licensing, legislative or certification requirements apply init at the time of publication.
+Pre-requisite Unit(s) Nil Nil Competency Field Not A Not App olicable e Unit Sec tor Not App olicable 9 Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
 Performance criteria describe the required performance needed to demonstrate achievement of the element.
 Assessment of performance is to be consistent with the assessment requirements.
-1 Recognise and copy 1.1 Recognise written letters of the alphabet letters and common letter combinations 1.2 Hold pen or pencil correctly 1.3 Copy letters of the alphabet in upper and lower case 1.4 Recognise common letter combinations and their written representation 1.5 Copy common letter combinations
+1 Recognise and copy letters and common letter 1.1 Recognise written letters of the alphabet combinations on iellei 1.2 Hold pen or pencil correctly 1.3 Copy letters of the alphabet in upper and lower case 1.4 Recognise common letter combinations and their written representation

-2 Copy extremely familiar words related to personal details Copy high frequency sight words
+2 Copy extremely familiar words related to personal details 2.1 Copy high frequency sight words

 2.2 Copy words from left to right

 2.3 Copy a word in an allocated space